-“Wake ’em up”, that was Russell’s motto, and it is certainly true that you would probably not nod-off while watching a Russell film.
+“Wake ’em up” was Russell’s motto, and it is certainly true that you would probably not nod-off while watching a Russell film.
 If you did, you would have nightmares.
-Sex was the source of most of his themes, which always seemed fun coming from what should have been a buttoned-up Brit.
-His films were certainly not an example of English good taste, usually exemplified in the British films of his era by perfectly suppressed emotion and proper clipped upper-class accents.
-Russell’s films are considered impolite, even crude and deliberately shocking.
+Sex was the source of most of the themes in his work which always seemed fun coming from what should have been a buttoned-up Brit.
+His films are certainly not an example of English good taste, usually exemplified in the British films of his era by perfectly suppressed emotion and proper clipped upper-class accents.
+Russell’s films are impolite and deliberately shocking.

 Russell had a thing for making films about the lives of classical composers.
 He filmed bio-pics of artists including: Edward Elgar, Frederick Delius, Tchaikovsky, Gustav Mahler, and Franz Liszt.
 Song Of Summer (1968), about Delius, blind and syphilitic, attempting to complete his last works with the aid of his fellow composer Eric Fenby, is one of the very best films about being a creative artist that I have seen.
 Made for television, it is hard to find, but I caught it on the Sundance Channel last year and I marveled.

-English born Russell studied photography at art school.
+Russell studied photography at art school.
 His youth was rather wild and not particularly discreet.
 He did lots of drugs.
 He attempted a career as a ballet dancer and a photographer before getting a job at the BBC, where he made a series of educational musical specials about the lives of composers.
-The success and notoriety of these little features, gave Russell the power to make feature films.
-Many of his films are criticized for playing fast with the facts, but they make for terrific psychological fantasies rather than straight-up film biographies.
+The success of these short programs gave Russell the power to make feature films.
+Many of his films are criticized for playing fast with the facts, but they need to be taken as terrific and often terrifying psychological fantasies rather than straight-up film biographies.

-I am also zany for Tommy (1975), Russell’s witty, engaging version of The Who‘s rock opera; Valentino (1977), starring gay Rudolf Nureyev as the famous gay silent screen star; and the psychedelic Altered States (1980), with a screenplay by Paddy Chayefsky,who wrote the source material novel, but who disowned his participation.
+I am also zany for Tommy (1975), Russell’s witty, engaging version of The Who‘s rock opera; Valentino (1977), starring Rudolf Nureyev as the famous gay silent screen star; and the psychedelic Altered States (1980), with a screenplay by Paddy Chayefsky who wrote the source material novel but who disowned his participation.